David-SWUSA-RISCOS/RISCOSStuff/GfxToy/readme.txt

 The !help, readme/txt and license files is of type text.
 The other files need to be typed to BASIC in RISC OS.

+Going to be uploading an arcfs archive to preserve filetypes.
+Also changing the license information in each file.